-Working practices will be monitored routinely through close contact between the food safety officers and the Public Protection Manager (Food, Health and Safety) and by:
+Working practices will be monitored routinely through close contact between the food safety officers and the Public Protection Manager and by:

-• Submission of inspection reports including copy letters to Public Protection Manager (Food, Health and Safety) for scrutiny of at least 10%

-• Scrutiny of at least 10% complaint/ service request/sampling and food poisoning notification files.

-• Referral of contentious issues and formal enforcement to Public Protection Manager (Food, Health and Safety) / Senior Public Protection Manager for confirmation of action being taken

-• At least one annual joint food hygiene inspection between Food Safety Officers and at least one annual monitoring inspection between the Public Protection Manager (Food, Health and Safety) and each Food Safety Officer.
+- Submission of inspection reports including copy letters to Public Protection Manager for scrutiny of at least 2%. - Scrutiny of at least 2% complaint/ service request/sampling and food poisoning notification files. - Referral of contentious issues and formal enforcement to Public Protection Manager / Senior Public Protection Manager for confirmation of action being taken. - At least one annual joint food hygiene intervention between Food Safety Officers and at least one annual monitoring intervention between the Public Protection Manager and each Food Safety Officer.